Section 3: Jeepers & Virginia Creepers

 After another short stint along the woods road, the trail veers right, across a little brook and then along a fence out to the paved Southeast Road.
 And I was thankful for that fence to follow (and my map), because for some inexplicable reason, the trail sort of disappears here.
 Now, I was hiking in late summer which is the worst time for trails to remain clear and I’m sure when you do it, it’ll be much better.
 But for my part, I had to fight through some overgrowth here and there… But it was fine.
 The same can’t be said for the next portion of the hike…

-Which wasn’t until after a short walk down Southeast Road where I walked right by a bunch of chickens in the road.
+Which was after a short walk down Southeast Road where I walked right by a bunch of chickens in the road.
 That’s right, I said chickens in the road.
-I didn’t take a picture because some farmer boy was weed whacking very near the chickens and staring at me as if I was the weird thing in the tableau and not the chickens in the road.
+I didn’t take a picture because some farmer boy was weed whacking very near the chickens and staring at me as if I was the weird thing in the scene and not the chickens in the road.

 The trail turns off the road after a little while and cuts the corner of Southeast Road and Route 202.
 The corner cutting surely improves trail safety as 202 is not a very hiker friendly road, but there was a problem during my hike.
 The trail was nowhere to be found.